 The best time to apply for a mini-pupillage is during the 2nd year or early part of the final year of your law degree or CPE/GDL year.
 This will give you the opportunity to complete the mini-pupillage before you need to apply for pupillage.

 Chambers offers a limited number of mini-pupillages throughout the year.
-If you are selected for a mini-pupillage, you will be invited to attend during for a period of 2 days, which may be consecutive or on separate days, but will be arranged so as to take account your availability and the availability of a professional commitment of one of our barristers to which they can take you in person in accordance with any COVID restrictions that may still be in place at that time.
-Chambers will be seeking to accommodate selected mini-pupils between mid-May 2022 and mid-December 2022.
+If you are selected for a mini-pupillage, you will be invited to attend during for a period of 2 days, which may be consecutive or on separate days, but will be arranged so as to take account your availability and the availability of a professional commitment of one of our barristers.
+Chambers will be seeking to accommodate selected mini-pupils between October 2023 and April 2024.

 Crown Office Chambers strives to be an equal opportunities employer and is committed to diversity amongst its staff, members, pupils and mini-pupils.
 We therefore encourage and welcome applications from women, people of minority ethnic origin, people with disabilities and those who are LGBTQ+, as well as candidates from other groups which are underrepresented in the legal sector.
 We are happy to make reasonable adjustments to enable disabled candidates to demonstrate their suitability for the job.
 Further information about our Diversity Policy and Data can be found here.

 To apply, please click on the link below and a Word document should load on your screen.
 You can then type your responses in each of the boxes.
 If necessary you can expand the size of any of the boxes by pressing the return key.
 After filling in the document please save it as a normal Word file and email it to the Mini-Pupillage Administrator with the subject heading “Mini-Pupillage Application”.

 The next window for applications will be in the Spring of 2024.